rcantini/ER-HER2-BC_Grade_Classification/README.md

 ## 🧬 Overview

-This repository implements a complete and interpretable pipeline for predicting histological tumor grade in ER+/HER2- breast cancer patients.
+This repository implements an effective and interpretable pipeline for predicting histological tumor grade in ER+/HER2- breast cancer patients.

 Key components include:
 - Feature selection and grade classification using METABRIC gene expression data.